lifehackerhansol/UDB-API/README.md

-# UDB-API
+# TWLMenu-extras API

-An actual API for Universal DB.
+An actual API for Universal DB, modified for TWLMenu-extras unistore.

-You can find the API at https://udb-api.lightsage.dev/
+You can find the API at https://twlmenu-extras.lifehacker101.net/

-Documentation for API endpoints can be found at https://udb-api.lightsage.dev/docs/
+Documentation for API endpoints can be found at https://twlmenu-extras.lifehacker101.net/docs/

 ### General self-hosting tips